abikirkham/maths-challenge/README.md

 #### Scenario One - Correct Inputs
 The sign-up form submits successfully with no errors, redirecting to `index.html`.

-#### Scenario Two - ALTs for images, audio, and background

 #### Unfixed Errors
-Issue #1:

-Issue #2: Hidden checkboxes and labels for the gallery filter and accordion were inaccessible via keyboard due to the use of `display: none;`.
+Issue #1: Hidden checkboxes and labels for the gallery filter and accordion were inaccessible via keyboard due to the use of `display: none;`.
 Used for the navigation, including the icons, such as, ☰, which I found from Microsoft Word keyboard.

 ## Validator Testing